Post job

 A teacher/tutor is primarily in charge of facilitating discussions and other learning activities for students.
 Their duties typically revolve around developing lesson plans and teaching materials, assessing the progress of students through quizzes and examinations, assisting students in areas they find difficult, and helping them develop their interpersonal and intrapersonal skills.
 Furthermore, as a teacher/tutor, it is essential to monitor the progress and behavior of students, all while maintaining a healthy and safe learning environment for them.

 These skill sets are where the common ground ends though.
-A high school teacher responsibility is more likely to require skills like "culinary," "curriculum development," "learning environment," and "mathematics."
-Whereas a teacher and coach requires skills like "girls basketball," "varsity football," "student athletes," and "softball."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a high school teacher are more likely to require skills like "culinary," "curriculum development," "learning environment," and "mathematics."
+On the other hand, a job as a teacher and coach requires skills like "girls basketball," "varsity football," "student athletes," and "softball."
+As you can see, what employees do in each career varies considerably.

 Language teachers primarily impart knowledge on multidimensional language through classes and activities.
 The teachers create conditions and develop activities allowing students to practice what they learned with significance.
 They immerse students in situational learning roles to write, read, converse, and learn different languages.
 Also, they are considered instrumental in establishing a supportive and positive learning environment.
 The teachers are also expected to be communicative and well-versed in the language/s they are teaching to their students.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, high school teacher responsibilities are more likely to require skills like "culinary," "curriculum development," "student achievement," and "learning process."
-Meanwhile, a teacher/tutor might be skilled in areas such as "kids," "study," "develop rapport," and "language."
+Meanwhile, a teacher/tutor has duties that require skills in areas such as "kids," "study," "develop rapport," and "language."
 These differences highlight just how different the day-to-day in each role looks.

 A student-teacher is responsible for assisting their supervising instructors in maintaining the class orderliness during lectures and class activities.
 Student teachers' duties include helping with lesson plans, organizing learning activities, managing student behaviors, observing classroom procedures, preparing visual materials and other educational equipment, providing feedback for students, and keeping students' records for evaluation.
 A student-teacher must maintain excellent communication and decision-making skills to set goals and make consistent progress to the class while keeping students engaged.